JokisAtte/TS-E-Bot/README.md

 # TS-E-Bot
-Typescript rewire of the not very loved first version
+Typescript rewire of the not very loved (by the developers) first version